-If I return my proxy card or voting instruction form without specifying voting instructions on it, will my shares be voted?
+If I return my proxy card or voting instruction form without specifying voting instructions on it, how will my shares be voted?

+Stockholders of Record.
 Unless you give other instructions on your proxy, the persons named as proxy holders on the proxy will vote in accordance with the recommendations of the Company's Board.
 The Board's recommendations are set forth together with the description of each matter in this Proxy Statement.
-In summary, the Board unanimously recommends a vote: FOR election of each of the nine nominees for director, FOR ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 28, 2018 and FOR the approval of the non-binding advisory resolution approving the Company's executive compensation.
+In summary, the Board unanimously recommends a vote: "FOR" election of each of the eight nominees for director, "FOR" ratification of the appointment of Crowe LLP as the Company's independent registered public accounting firm for the fiscal year ending January 1, 2021, and "FOR" the approval, on a non-binding advisory basis, of the Company's named executive officer compensation.